-Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Plan.
+Stage 2 Appropriate Assessment (AA) is also being undertaken alongside the preparation of the Plan.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
 The AA assesses the effects of the Plan on European Sites designated for certain habitats and species.
-The emerging conclusion of the AA is that the Plan will not affect the integrity of the Natura 2000 network12.
+The emerging conclusion of the AA is that the Draft Plan will not affect the integrity of the Natura 2000 network.

-A Strategic Flood Risk Assessment (SFRA) document accompanies this SEA Environmental Report and the Plan.
+A Strategic Flood Risk Assessment (SFRA) document accompanies this SEA Environmental Report and the Draft Plan.
 Requirements in relation to SFRA are provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (Department of Environment and Office of Public Works, 2009) and associated Department of the Environment, Community and Local Government Circular PL2/2014.
 Flood risk management and drainage provisions are already in force through the County Development Plan and related provisions have been integrated into the LAP.
-In addition, land use zoning contained within the Plan has been informed by the SFRA process and associated delineation of flood risk zones.
+In addition, land use zoning contained within the Draft Plan has been informed by the SFRA process and associated delineation of flood risk zones.

-12 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+&lt;sup>14 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: